How we learn

 We have two specialist ASD classes.
 Students in these classes use the TEACCH approach to access learning as independently as possible.
 Each student has an individual learning station in order to reduce visual distractions.
 Furthermore, the day is highly-structured so that students become familiar with their routine.
 Visual communication aids such as symbol task schedules and visual timetables are used to help these students access the school curriculum.
 Sensory breaks are also built into the lessons, such as a 5 minute break after a 20 minute activity, for example.
 Students also receive intensive therapeutic support, as we believe that in order to achieve outstanding learning, the communication, physical, sensory and socio-emotional needs of our students have to be met.
 Opportunities to address these needs are incorporated across the curriculum for all the students.
 Professionals working with our ASD pupils include Speech and Language Therapists, Occupational Therapists, Creative Therapists and an educational psychologist.
 Students who may have challenging behaviour work with familiar and experienced staff who are able to help them achieve their very best.

-Students in our specialist PMLD department called Victoria Bridge benefit from a high staff-to-student ratio.
+Students in our specialist PMLD department called Albert Bridge benefit from a high staff-to-student ratio.
 We make it our priority to ensure that our students are in a stimulating, nurturing and safe environment, and all of their needs, including physical and medical needs are met, in order to enable them to access learning, achieve and thrive.
 Staff members are experienced in working with students with PMLD.
 Students are monitored and receive input from therapists, such as physiotherapists, rebound therapists, speech and language therapists, creative therapists, occupational therapists and physiotherapists; we incorporate therapy programmes in to all of the activities throughout the day.
-Victoria Bridge classroom is physically separate from other parts of the school to accommodate for the most vulnerable pupils, and has a curtained area for visual stimulation as well as another adjacent room for individual work.
+Albert Bridge classroom is physically separate from other parts of the school to accommodate for the most vulnerable pupils, and has a curtained area for visual stimulation as well as another adjacent room for individual work.
 We have direct access to a fenced patio area and on-site hydrotherapy pool.
 All the rooms in our school are purpose-built to meet the needs of our students, and they benefit from a range of specialist resources, such as plasma screens, communication devices and a sensory room.